StrangeNoob/animepahe-dl-desktop/README.md

 At runtime the desktop app only depends on `ffmpeg`; Node.js is needed solely for local development/build steps.

+### Bundled ffmpeg binaries

+The Tauri bundle looks for a platform-specific `ffmpeg` executable under `src-tauri/resources/ffmpeg/<platform>/` (copied into the app bundle at build time):

+- macOS: `src-tauri/resources/ffmpeg/macos/ffmpeg`
+- Windows: `src-tauri/resources/ffmpeg/windows/ffmpeg.exe`
+- Linux: `src-tauri/resources/ffmpeg/linux/ffmpeg`

+If you place the appropriate binary in these folders before running `npm run tauri build`, the packaged app will prefer the bundled copy.
+When the folder is empty the app automatically falls back to the system `ffmpeg` on `PATH`.

 ## Quick Start

 ```bash